 Appearance and Flavour

 Prosciutto di Parma PDO is roundish in shape and is without the trotter.
 The lean part of the slice is pink in colour, while the fat is white.
-The taste is mild and delicate, slightly salty, and it has a fragrant aroma.
+The taste is sweet and delicate, and it has a fragrant aroma.

 The production area of Prosciutto di Parma PDO is within parts of the territory of the Province of Parma, in the region of Emilia-Romagna.
 The pigs are born and raised in the regions of Emilia-Romagna, Veneto, Lombardy, Piedmont, Molise, Umbria, Tuscany, The Marches, Abruzzo and Lazio.

 Prosciutto di Parma PDO boasts very ancient origins.
 The first evidence of raw ham processing in the Parma area can be found in the II century B.C.
 Latin work, Cato.
 Starting from the year One Thousand, raw ham began to take on a certain importance in the area and, between the III and IV centuries, the Beccai Corporation was established in Parma.
 This pork meat producing association was split in 1459, when the Lardaioli, those who killed the pigs and salted the meat, decided to found their own corporation.
 One of the first mentions of “Prosciutto di Parma” dates back to the VI century and can be found in a poem by Pomponio Torelli.

 Boned or whole Prosciutto di Parma PDO can be kept in an environment with a temperature of 17-20°C. The deboned packed product can be conserved for up to 6 months in a refrigerated environment, at a temperature of no higher than 10°C. When very thinly sliced, Prosciutto di Parma PDO can be eaten either alone or accompanied by bread or the traditional deep-fried Parmesan pie.
 It can be served with fruits like melon or figs, but is also a very useful ingredient for cooking in general.